cboulanger/bibliograph/readme.md

   extension.
 - Advanced export/import options via the Bibutils format conversion library (needs to be installed).
+- A user forum plugin that allows the site admin to answer questions or the users to discuss issues related to the particular installation.

 More plugins are under development.
 You can easily add your own plugins (see below).